tarof429/stuckathome/linux/README.md

 ## History

-To remove an item from user's history, run history -d <history item>.
+To remove an item from user's history, run `history -d <history item>`.
+To remove all items, run `history -c`.

 ## Files and Processes